Roasted Jalapeno Salsa

 A crowd-pleasing, tastiest recipe, excellent to serve at a game day party or for family chillouts.
 Out of many recipes, this one is the most accessible and most delicious, with the proper heat and the zing that you expect.

-Great to enjoy as a dip with chips or nacho, as a salad dressing, or drizzle over the burger or sandwich as a top layer.
-The tomato and jalapeno salsa are versatile, and relish it the way you like.
+Great to enjoy as a spicy dip with chips or nachos, as a salad dressing, or as a drizzle over burgers or sandwiches.
+The tomato and jalapeno salsa is versatile; relish it the way you like.
 We discuss more ideas about serving this delicious salsa.

 It is more convenient for me to roast a massive batch of jalapenos once and store them for the rest of the year.
-And saves a ton of time, in planning and preparing for food.
+And saves a ton of time in planning and preparing food.

-I wanted to keep this roasted jalapeno salsa recipe as minimal as possible and with the same punch as the classic jalapeno salsa.
+I wanted to keep this roasted jalapeno salsa recipe as simple as possible, with the same punch as the classic jalapeno salsa.
 I used the hand blender for the right texture consistency.
 However, you may use your favorite kitchen tool.

 The Ingredients

-Roasted jalapeno.
-I used the roasted tomato I preserved in the last month.
-I always roast in a large batch and use it for the following months.
+• Roasted jalapeno.
+I used the roasted tomato I preserved last month.
+I always roast in large batches and use them for the following months.
 This comes in handy when making quick salsa or spicy sauces like this.
 Furthermore, these are flavorful with the right amount of heat.

-Fire-roasted diced tomato.
-My family adores this option for its rich, and smoked flavor.
+• Fire-roasted diced tomato.
+My family adores this option for its rich, smoky flavor.
 These are pantry-friendly and more convenient for quick recipes like this roasted jalapeno.
-Canned diced tomato is perfect to substitute with.
+Canned diced tomatoes are perfect substitutes.

-Lemon juice.
-Adds a depth of flavor, and enhances the taste of the tomato.
+• Lemon juice.
+Adds depth of flavor and enhances the tomato's taste.
 Lime juice is a good alternative.

 spicy roasted jalapeno and tomato salsa served in a black dipping bowl.